isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on PDLP Onboarding.md

 #### **Supporting Students in the Responsible Use of the Devices**

-The school has in place some measures **to enable a safe and seamless learning environment for students**.
+The school has in place some measures <b>to enable a safe and seamless learning environment for students</b>.
 The role of the parent is also key in partnering the school to support your child.